-This is the rough narrative of a presentation delivered at Stanford’s Medicine X on September 30, 2012
+This is the rough narrative of a presentation on new physician literacies delivered at Stanford’s Medicine X on September 30, 2012

 I’m convinced I was born at just the right time in history.
 I was trained as an analog physician but I’m a witness to medicine’s digital transformation.
 It’s really a remarkable time to be in medicine.
 And one of the key forces behind this transformation is information.
 What I’d like to talk about is how information is changing doctors and how we might begin to react.